jsauve/OAuthTwoDemo.XForms/README.md

             scope: "",          // The scopes for the particular API you're accessing.
 The format for this will vary by API.
             authorizeUrl: "",   // the auth URL for the service
             redirectUrl: "");   // the redirect URL for the service

+            // If you'd like to know more about how to integrate with an OAuth provider,
+            // I personally like the Instagram API docs: http://instagram.com/developer/authentication/

 ### What you get: